Today in European history: the Siege of Belgrade ends (1456)

-After Constantinople, Mehmed’s gaze naturally kept moving west (he was particularly keen on reuniting the “two Romes” by capturing the actual Rome), and the next major target on the road to central Europe was Hungary.
+After Constantinople, Mehmed’s gaze kept moving west (he was particularly keen on reuniting the “two Romes” by capturing the actual Rome), and the next major target on the road to central Europe was Hungary.
 The regular reader and/or fan of late medieval European history will note that 15th century Hungary was a genuine military heavyweight, capable of slugging it out with the Ottomans or, really, just about anybody.
-They owed their military success to two factors: their early adoption of firearms and field artillery (and of innovative tactics employing those weapons like the “wagon fortress”), and the presence of their great general, John Hunyadi (d.
-1456 but that’s not a spoiler), the warlord of Transylvania.
+They owed their military success to two factors: their early adoption of firearms and field artillery (and of innovative tactics employing those weapons like the “wagon fortress”), and a great general, Transylvanian warlord John Hunyadi (d.
+1456 but that’s not a spoiler).
 Hunyadi had beaten the Ottomans several times in the early 1440s, and though the Ottomans had achieved a measure of revenge by defeating him at the Battle of Varna in 1444 and the (Second) Battle of Kosovo in 1448, he was still around and his army was still a pretty tough nut to crack.

 The road through Hungary began at Belgrade.
 The Ottomans had already swallowed up most Serbian territory, but Belgrade, or Nándorfehérvár in Hungarian, controlled the border.
 Unfortunately for Mehmed, Hunyadi knew the Ottomans were coming and began making preparations for a siege at Belgrade months before they arrived.
 He put together a small force to garrison the fortress, and then began traveling around Hungary to raise a large relief army.
-These forces were joined by a Crusader army, made up primarily of local residents, that had been raised by a Franciscan preacher named John of Capistrano (d.
+This army was joined by a Crusader army, made up primarily of local residents, that had been raised by a Franciscan preacher named John of Capistrano (d.
 1456, also not a spoiler).
-The future Saint John took some time away from his favorite pastime, traveling from city to city inciting anti-Jewish pogroms (look it up), to preach Pope Calixtus III’s (d.
+The future Saint John took time out of his favorite hobby, traveling from city to city inciting anti-Jewish pogroms (look it up), to preach Pope Calixtus III’s (d.
 1458) call for a Crusade to drive the Ottomans back out of Europe.
 He focused his efforts on Hungarian peasants and small landowners, and was able to recruit thousands of men—tens of thousands, even—to march to Belgrade to resist the Ottoman assault.
 Most of them were too poor to afford proper arms and armor, but any warm body would help.

 Even with his advance preparations, Hunyadi wasn’t ready when Mehmed’s forces arrived at Belgrade on July 4, 1456.
-The maybe 7000 man garrison was vastly outnumbered, as much as 10-to-1, by Mehmed’s army, but they had one big advantage on their side: Belgrade castle.
+The maybe 7000 man garrison was vastly outnumbered, as much as 10-to-1, by the Ottomans, but they did have one big advantage on their side: Belgrade castle.
 This was a massive fortress with three different levels and sturdy walls.
-Even with an undermanned garrison defending it would take considerable time for the Ottomans to break through the defenses.
-While Hunyadi wasn’t quite in position to counter the Ottoman offensive when they arrived, he was going to be able to come to Belgrade’s relief long before Mehmed would be able to get through those walls.
-In fact, it only took him 10 days—his relief force arrived on July 14 and began by punching through the Ottoman fleet blockading the city, so that he could bring in his army and lots of much-needed supplies.
+Even with an undermanned garrison inside it would take considerable time for the Ottomans to break through its defenses.
+While Hunyadi wasn’t quite in position to counter the Ottoman offensive when they arrived, he only needed a few days to muster his relief army and come to the city’s aid.
+In fact, it took him 10 days—his relief force arrived on July 14 and began by punching through the Ottoman fleet blockading the city, so that he could bring in his army and lots of much-needed supplies.

 Hindsight is 20/20 of course, but when Hunyadi was able to break through the naval blockade and reinforce/resupply Belgrade, it was probably time for Mehmed to pack it in and head home.
 He didn’t.
 On July 21 he launched a massive assault against the city that broke through the first line of defense into the lower city, then broke through the second line of defense into the upper city.
 So far, so good, if you’re an Ottoman fan.
 However, as the Ottoman vanguard, made up mostly of Janissaries, began fighting the Hungarian defenders of Belgrade’s citadel, Hunyadi ordered his men to set fire to the lower city.
 The flames caused the Janissaries to become separated from the troops that were supposed to follow them into the upper city, and without reinforcements they were unable to break through the last lines of the Hungarian defense.